xila89/CTF-Writeups/Sisterhood-of-the-Traveling-Packets/README.md

-# Sisterhood of the Travelling Packets
+# Sisterhood of the Traveling Packets
 **Ransomware Infrastructure Investigation | CTF Write-Up**

 > **Authorization:** This write-up documents activities performed within an authorized Capture the Flag (CTF) environment.
 All systems, accounts, credentials, and infrastructure referenced were part of the challenge.